laiti/ruuvistack/README.md

 To bring the Docker containers up:
 1) Populate `.env` file (example available at `examples/` dir)
 2) Create Mosquitto certs with `make certs` and users with `make users`
-3) Create Ruuvibridge config, InfluxDB2 client config and Mosquitto passwd file with `make config`
+3) Create Ruuvibridge config, InfluxDB client config and Mosquitto passwd file with `make config`
 4) Run `docker-compose up` in the root directory.

-NOTE: This launches Grafana in the public net with `admin/admin` default credentials to the hostname you set in `.env`.
+**NOTE**: This launches Grafana in the public net with `admin/admin` default credentials to the hostname you set in `.env`.
 Be sure to change the password before anyone else does it.
-If they do not work, refer to the [grafana-oss docker image documentation](https://hub.docker.com/r/grafana/grafana-oss).
+If those credentials do not work, refer to the [grafana-oss docker image documentation](https://hub.docker.com/r/grafana/grafana-oss).

-Besides that, there's some manual work to do.
+Besides this, there's some manual work to do.

 ### Mosquitto